eriktaylor/leetcode-workout/README.md

 ## Configuration

-All knobs live in `.env` — copy `env.example` and edit.
+All knobs live in `.env` — copy `.env.example` and edit.
 Every setting is documented inline there, including the `REVIEW_PERCENTAGE` review/new mix guide.